 What Sets Children’s Apart?

 Radiology is an important step in your child’s treatment plan.
 An accurate reading (interpretation) of your child’s pictures means a correct diagnosis.
 In the same way, an incorrect reading of pictures can lead to an incorrect diagnosis.
 This can lead to the wrong course of treatment, and being unable to solve the problem at hand.

 Our Radiology staff has extensive experience working with one patient population: children.
 We excel at making them feel comfortable in situations that can be a little unsettling, and we collaborate with referring physicians to determine the most effective way to take pictures of your child for an accurate diagnosis.

 Our radiologists are fellowship-trained pediatric radiologists.
 They focus only on pediatric images and are specifically trained in diseases that are seen in children.
-Our radiologists have over 65 years of combined experience reading pediatric studies and have been recognized nationally for their efforts to minimize radiation exposure while providing diagnostic results.
+All our imaging protocols are built specifically for pediatrics.
+Our radiologists have over 65+ years of combined experience reading pediatric studies and have been recognized nationally for their efforts to minimize radiation exposure while providing diagnostic results.

 Additionally, Children’s Radiology team has received national recognition for:

-- Following the recommendations of the Image Gently Campaign, a program of the Alliance for Radiation Safety in Pediatric Imaging.
+- Following the recommendations of Image Gently®, a program of the Alliance for Radiation Safety in Pediatric Imaging.
 The campaign goal is to promote radiation protection in the imaging of children.
 Children’s has been embracing their guidelines, and their motto of keeping radiation doses “as low as reasonably achievable,” for the past decade.